-Annually, a budget calendar will be developed by the Superintendent of Schools and School Business Administrator for Board approval.
-Budget parameters will be established by the Board and discussed with the principals and supervisors.
+Annually, a budget calendar will be developed by the Superintendent of Schools and School Business Administrator.
+Budget parameters will be established by the Business Administrator as discussed with the Finance Committee and shared with the principals and supervisors.

 Using historical data, known curriculum needs, district initiatives, and demographic information, principals and supervisors will annually propose amounts for each line item account in their area of responsibility.
 School budgets are the responsibility of the Building Principals / Supervisors.
 It is also the responsibility of the Building Principals / Supervisors to justify proposed expenditures in each of the line item accounts.
 Building Principals / Supervisors track their school accounts during the year making necessary transfer needed to ensure no accounts are over extended.
 If during the budget development process there is a need to reduce the school budget, the principal/supervisor will be notified of the reduced amount by the Superintendent of School and/or the Business Administrator.
 Below is a sample breakdown of the budget process: